What is the Royal Academy of Culinary Arts Chefs’ Apprenticeship?

-This programme of study aims to develop the individual in the practical, theoretical and intellectual aspects of food and the hospitality business in order to lay the foundations for a career as an active practitioner and ambassador of the Royal Academy of Culinary Arts.
-It aims to turn out young chefs and professional restaurant management and service professionals whose objective is to gain sustainable employment and to act as role models for the next generation.
-This role carries with it responsibilities which are recognised across the global industry, as such individuals possess the talent required to work in this international profession.
+The Scheme aims to develop the Apprentice in the practical, theoretical and intellectual aspects of food and the hospitality business in order to lay the foundations for a career as a highly skilled practitioner and ambassador of the Royal Academy of Culinary Arts.
+It aims to turn out chefs whose objective is to gain sustainable employment and to act as role models for the next generation.
+Such a role carries with it responsibilities which are recognised across the global industry, as such individuals possess the talent required to work in this international profession.